avni510/avni510.github.io/_posts/2020-12-31-react-redux.markdown

 }
 ```

-The implementation for `injectCommands` is pratically identical.
+The implementation for `injectCommands` is practically identical.

 ```javascript
 export type CommandsInjector<TContainer, TProps> = (container: TContainer) =>